I-Am-Jakoby/PowerShell-for-Hackers/README.md

 # PowerShell Functions For Hackers

-A place where hackers come together to share their knowledge
+A place where hackers come together to share their knowledge.

+To submit your own function use the template [HERE](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/template.md)

+Then submit a pull request for review.

 ## Description